-While your AC system is built to withstand the weather, including heavy showers and hail damage, occasionally you need to call your air conditioning repair technician to inspect likely damage.
+While your AC system is made to withstand the elements, including rain and hail damage, occasionally you need to call your air conditioning repair technician to inspect likely damage.
 If your air conditioning unit sits in standing water, due to a torrential downpour or other unexpected issues, it can cause terrible damage to the moving parts and electrical pieces.
 The water usually has to reach about 12-15 inches in depth to affect your AC system, but if there has been any flooding at all, call Chief/Bauer Service Experts for an AC inspection as soon as possible.

-If heavy showers or flooding caused your air conditioner to sit in standing water, there are a couple of things we suggest doing to avoid further damage or dangerous conditions:
+If heavy showers or flooding caused your air conditioning unit to sit in standing water, there are a couple of things we recommend doing to avoid further damage or dangerous conditions:

-- Disable all the electrical switches for your air conditioner.
-If you are not comfortable turning off your switches, you can call your air conditioning service expert to help guide you through the process.
+- Turn off all the electrical switches for your air conditioning system.
+If you are not comfortable turning off your switches, you can call your air conditioning service technician to help guide you through the process.

-- Allow your air conditioning equipment to dry out.
+- Allow your air conditioner to dry out.
 Get rid of any standing water if possible and safely clear any debris from the surrounding area.

-- Leave your AC system off until a professional air conditioner inspection has been performed.
+- Leave your AC system off until a professional AC inspection has been completed.
 Call Chief/Bauer Service Experts and ensure your equipment will run safely and effectively with a full air conditioning system safety inspection.

 In addition to downpours, spring tends to bring hail storms, too.
-Annually thousands of commercial and residential air conditioning systems are harmed by hail.
-While you can typically see obvious damage from the outside, you may not be able to see that the damage inside the air conditioner may be causing restricted air flow, obstructing the performance of the system.
-Sometimes you can fix the air conditioning system more easily, by combing the fins or replacing the coil, but an insurance company’s claim breakdown showed that around one out of ten of air conditioning units damaged by hail had to be entirely replaced.
+Annually thousands of commercial and residential AC units are harmed by hail.
+While you can typically see obvious damage from the outside, you may not realize that the damage inside the AC system may be causing restricted air flow, obstructing the performance of the system.
+Sometimes you can fix the AC unit more easily, by combing the fins or replacing the coil, but an insurance company’s claim breakdown showed that around 10% of air conditioning units damaged by hail had to be entirely replaced.

-Strong winds tend to accompany storms and while your AC system probably won’t get wind damage, other items picked up by the wind, like bushes, trash cans, or sandboxes, can be thrown, damaging your air conditioning unit.
+Strong winds tend to accompany storms and while your AC system probably won’t get wind damage, other items picked up by the wind, like bushes, grills, or children’s outdoor toys, can be thrown, damaging your air conditioning unit.